TokMem: One-Token Procedural Memory for Large Language Models: Experiments

 \subsection{Analysis on Memory Placement}

-An important design choice in TokMem is the placement of memory tokens within the input sequence, which directly influences how the backbone model attends to and integrates procedural knowledge.
-While TokMem introduces a memory routing mechanism for generating tokens, its effectiveness also depends on this placement strategy.
-In the absence of routing, TokMem reduces to a prompt-tuning method~\citep{li2021prefix, lester2021power} with learnable embeddings, but it distinctively adopts an \emph{infix} placement: \texttt{query $\oplus$ MEM $\oplus$ response}.
-Our experiments indicate that this infix design allows memory tokens to be activated after the context has been encoded, enabling context-aware conditioning and natural composition of multiple procedures.

-However, it is unclear whether this memory placement is strictly better than the more common \emph{prefix} formulation: \texttt{MEM $\oplus$ query $\oplus$ response} used in prior prompt-tuning work, where prefix tokens influence generation without having observed the query.
+An important design choice in TokMem is where memory tokens are placed within the input sequence, as this directly affects how the backbone model attends to and integrates procedural knowledge.
+Although TokMem introduces a memory-routing mechanism for generating tokens, its effectiveness also depends on the placement strategy.
+Without routing, TokMem reduces to a prompt-tuning method~\citep{li2021prefix, lester2021power} with learnable embeddings; however, it adopts an \emph{infix} placement: \texttt{query $\oplus$ MEM $\oplus$ response}.
+It remains unclear whether this placement is consistently better than the more common \emph{prefix} formulation, \texttt{MEM $\oplus$ query $\oplus$ response}, used in prior prompt-tuning work, where prefix tokens influence generation before observing the query.
 To study the impact of placement, we compare prefix and infix placements under matched token budgets in the single-task setting.

-\paragraph{Setup.} We compare TokMem with infix memory placement against prefix tuning by stress-testing the capacity of memory tokens using the recent \emph{Fanfics} dataset collected after the pretraining of LLMs~\citep{kuratov-etal-2025-cramming}.
+\paragraph{Setups.} We compare TokMem with infix memory placement against prefix tuning by stress-testing the capacity of memory tokens~\citep{sastre-rosa-2025-memory} on the recent \emph{Fanfics} dataset, which was collected after the pretraining of the LLMs~\citep{kuratov-etal-2025-cramming}.
 We fix the sequence length to $128$ tokens and vary the batch size from $8$ to $32$, compressing batches of $1024$ to $4096$ response tokens into $1$ to $5$ memory tokens.
-For each sequence, we prepend a randomly generated query that serves only as a marker to distinguish the two placements, while the actual target to be learned remains the response.
+For each sequence, we prepend a randomly generated query that serves only as a marker to distinguish the two placements; the target to be learned remains the response.

 We measure learning speed using Steps@90\%Best, defined as the number of training steps (evaluated every 100 steps) required to reach 90\% of the best perplexity.
 Results are averaged over five runs.
-Additional experiments evaluating generalization on a math reasoning dataset are provided in Appendix~\ref{appendix: More Analysis on Memory Placement}.
+Additional experiments on generalization to a math reasoning dataset are provided in Appendix~\ref{appendix: More Analysis on Memory Placement}.